-This is a shortened version of the original article.
+This is a shortened version of the article.
 For more details please download the original article in PDF format entitled: “A Natural Heavy Metal Chelator is born – its use with paediatric cases”

 Toxic metals have been documented to be reproductive and developmental toxins, causing birth defects and damaging foetal development, as well as causing neurological effects, developmental delays, learning disabilities, depression, and behavioural abnormalities in otherwise normal-appearing children.